-- Exchange rates lie at the heart of IF. - The 'interbank foreign exchange market' (i.e. the market where international banks exchange deposits in different currencies) is the largest financial market in the world, with an average turnover of \$4 trillion per day. - The changes or levels of an exchange rate have important effects on sales prices and costs of imported goods and raw materials and hence influence the profits of importers and exporters (see Exhibit 1.1 Currency matters: corporate experiences ) - They influence a country's BoP and inflation rate through the valuation of exports and cost of imports especially of oil and raw materials. - They may be related to the persistence of external imbalances at the global level (consider the debate on the overvaluation of chinese yuan).
+- Exchange rates lie at the heart of IF. - The 'interbank foreign exchange market' (i.e. the market where international banks exchange deposits in different currencies) is the largest financial market in the world, with an average turnover of \$4 trillion per day. - The changes or levels of an exchange rate have important effects on sales prices and costs of imported goods and raw materials and hence influence the profits of importers and exporters (see Exhibit 1.1 Currency matters: corporate experiences) - They influence a country's BoP and inflation rate through the valuation of exports and cost of imports especially of oil and raw materials. - They may be related to the persistence of external imbalances at the global level.